 This page lists some business resources I’ve found useful.
-There is a focus on social media and business coaching.
+There is a focus on social media, especially LinkedIn, and business coaching.
 Like all dynamic, innovative business, the page is a work in progress.
-(Update March 22, 2014: I’m reviewing this page, getting rid of some out of date information and bringing in some fresher material.
+(Update February 2017: I’m reviewing this page, getting rid of some out of date information and bringing in some fresher material.
 It may look a bit sparse while I do that “spring cleaning”).
 Note: There are some old links on the Web for an earlier version of this page.
 If you are looking for something and can’t find it here, let me know via the Contact page and I’ll do my best to find it for you.

 Anatomy of a LinkedIn Professional Profile

 There is a pair of “profile walkthrough” videos.